Juvvzzs/MockTicketingFE/README.md

 =======
 # TICKETINGFE

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16. and Upgraded to version 20

 ## Development server